-A robust brand strategy is the foundation of all good marketing, advertising and PR.
-Recently I’ve been helping more start-ups and entrepreneurs with their brand creation.
-My friend Klaus is working on a fitness start-up, Annabelle is working on a clothing line and Lucy has been growing her snowboarding brand.
-What I’ve found is that the challenges that you face starting your own brand as an entrepenuer are surprisingly similar to the work that I usually do rebranding a multinational company or launching a consumer electronics product.
-A few years back I put together a framework for creating a brand architecture that is robust and practical.
-It’s called the Brand Bowtie because it puts together an internal strategy pyramid with an external communications pyramid.
+Recently I’ve been helping more startups and entrepreneurs with their initial brand creation.
+What I’ve found is that the challenges that you face starting your own brand are surprisingly similar to the work that I do rebranding multinational companies.
+A few years back, I put together a new framework for creating a brand strategy.
+It’s called the Brand Bowtie because it puts together an internal brand architecture pyramid with an external communications pyramid.

 The elements of a successful brand are a vision, values, attributes, tagline, stories and key messages.
 The internal brand architecture is your little secret, but it will inform everything that you do.
-The communications framework is an external tool that you can pick and mix from to build websites, social media and marketing collateral.
+The external communications framework is an external tool that you can pick and mix from to build websites, social media and marketing collateral.

 The vision for your brand needs to be framed in terms of the difference that you make in your customer’s lives.
 Aim for a short punchy statement about why you exist.
 This is not your tagline so don’t wordsmith it too much.
 Aim for genuine and authentic.
 Two slightly contrasting words are often a nice way to summarise the vision.
-Example: BMW’s vision is “driving excellence.”
+Example: BMW’s essence is “driving excellence.”

 The values of your brand are also framed in terms of the things that your tribe believes in.
 This means you, your future employees, distributors, customers and suppliers.
 Ask yourself what values you wouldn’t go without.
 But only include ones that are different from your competitors; integrity, innovation and teamwork are just feel-good values.
 Example: Waitrose cares about ”calm, refined ambience.”